terryldodson/turing_machine/README.md

 * Again, our machine WILL NOT process numerals!
 This is because after reading past a numeral, when the machine backs up looking for the shift number, it will read the numeral as the shift number and change the cipher going forward.
+* Also, '#' and '$' are not valid members of any input string, as they are used by the machine to remember the character slot being processed and to recognize the end of the input string, respectively.
 * If the shift number x is used to encrypt a string, then the number y = 10 - x will decrypt the ciphertext generated with the x shift.
 E. g., 3:test$ -> 3:iodi$ and 7:iodi$ -> 7:test$.
 * We use ten letters in our alphabet because that allows a maximum of nine shifts.
 If we have eleven or